MicrosoftDocs/azure-devops-docs/docs/extend/publish/publicize.md

 ## Process

-The process to have a public Team Services listing for an integration or extension is the same.
+The process to have a public VSTS listing for an integration or extension is the same.
 The first step is verification of your publisher.
 Only **verified** publishers can have public items on the Marketplace.

 > **Developing for Visual Studio Code?** If so, you do not need to request verification.
-Verification is only required for Team Services integrations or extensions.
+Verification is only required for VSTS integrations or extensions.

-Once you are ready to publish a public Team Services listing to the Marketplace, follow these steps:
+Once you are ready to publish a public VSTS listing to the Marketplace, follow these steps:

 1. Send an email to [vsmarketplace@microsoft.com](http://aka.ms/vsmarketplace-contact).
    * Use the subject `Publisher verification request`.